We continue with XPath queries.

 Usage:

-• //: Queries in all elements after the selected element.
+• //: Searches through all matching elements below the selected element.

-• @: Used to query in the element's attribute.
+• @: Used to query an element's attribute.

 <?php